directus/directus/docs/extensions/services/introduction.md

 contributors: Esther Agbaje
 ---

-# Utilizing Services in Extensions
+# Using Services in API Extensions

-Directus exposes a "**Services**" feature that allows developers to access and communicate with external endpoints when developing extensions.
-They provide a way to extend the Directus API functionality programmatically, making it easier to work with Directus and perform CRUD operations on data.

-## Understanding Services
+Directus exposes its internal services to enable API extensions communicate between your Directus instance and any external service.

+Using services helps to achieve a unified interface for your data in a way that is consistent, clean and predictable.

 Services are designed to map directly to the REST and GraphQL endpoints, providing a seamless integration to extend the core functionalities for your specific development needs.

-They provide a number of advantages over using the APIs directly, including:

-- **Seamless Integration:** Since services map directly to the REST and GraphQL APIs under the hood, developers can easily integrate Directus functionality when developing extensions.

-- **Unified Data Access:** Most services extend the base `ItemsService`, providing a consistent approach to CRUD operations on all Directus data types.
-This unified interface keeps code clean and predictable.

 ## Available Services

+Various services are available within Directus, such as `ItemsService`, `CollectionService`, `FilesService`, and others.

+Below is a list of commonly used services you would find handy:

+- **ItemsService:** Provides access to perform CRUD operations on items in a database.
+Nearly all other services extend from ItemsService.
+- **CollectionsService:** Provides access to perform CRUD operations on database collections.
+- **FilesService:** Provides access to upload, import and perform other CRUD operations on files in Directus Files.
+- **UsersService:** Extends ItemsService and adds authentication methods for user login as well as retrieving profile details.
+- **FieldsService:** Provides access to perform CRUD operations to fields used in collections and item records.

-Various services are available within Directus, such as `ItemsService`, `UserService`, `RolesService`, and others.
-The majority of these services extend the `ItemsService`, providing a unified approach to manipulating data.
+Majority of the services extend the `ItemsService`, providing a unified approach to manipulating data.
 However, there are also standalone services.

 ::: tip List of Available Services